opentoonz/opentoonz_docs/source/creating_movements.rst

 - The port at the bottom is for assigning the object a motion path to follow (see for  :ref:`Creating a Movement along a Motion Path <creating_a_movement_along_a_motion_path>` ).

-Links can also be selected in order to be deleted: when selected, links are highlighted in white; when at least one object is selected, the related links are displayed in blue.
+Links can also be selected in order to be deleted: when selected, links are highlighted; when at least one object is selected, the related links are displayed in blue.

 Columns and pegbars are always linked, at least to the table: this means that their links cannot be deleted, but only replaced with different ones or restored to their default, i.e. to the table.

-Optionally, the connector ports can be displayed as letters (instead of the default arrows), to be able to control the position of the center used for the connection: center **B** is the geometrical center of each object, while center **A** is placed 8 inches to the left and center **C**, 8 inches to the right, etc. When a link is created, the letters at its ends set the way the linked object overlaps with the parent object.
-If at both ends of the link you set the same letter, the two objects will overlap with no offset; while if, for example, a column centered on B is linked to a pegbar center on A, it will have an offset of 8 inches to the left.
+Optionally, the connector ports can be displayed as letters (instead of the default circles), to be able to control the position of the center used for the connection: center **B** is the geometrical center of each object, while center **A** is placed 8 inches to the left and center **C**, 8 inches to the right, etc. When a link is created, the letters at its ends set the way the linked object overlaps with the parent object.
+If at both ends of the link you set the same letter, the two objects will overlap with no offset respect to their default centers; while if, for example, a column centered on B is linked to a pegbar center on A, it will have an offset of 8 inches to the left.

 In this mode, each object will have always a free connector port available in order to accept a link to a different center.
 In this way if you want to link another object to the same parent object, you can choose whether to use the same center or a different one.